 - Research: The project should require the student to do some investigation before implementation.
 Things to consider: How have others approached this problem?
 What new technologies will be involved?
 What new techniques or technologies must the student learn (or invent) to successfully complete this work?

 - Creativity: The project should require creativity on the part of the student.
 The solution should not be obvious.

 - How do I sign up / enroll (guidelines below – not rules)?

 - If you or a team of students have an idea, then your first step is formalize that idea enough to discuss with faculty in the CSSE Department.
 It is our jobs to advise senior projects, but please keep in mind that faculty have to consider fit and bandwidth before agreeing to advise a project.
 This should be done as soon as possible (ideally before the quarter starts).
 It takes individual initiative.
 If you would like assistance on beginning please reach out to a faculty member who is familiar with you as a student, the department chair, or the senior project coordinator (Dr. Paul Anderson).

 - If you would like to consider projects pitched at the Pitch2Programmers event, please see the paragraph above for more information.

-- After an advisor and project stakeholders have been identifier and have agreed to advise or otherwise collaborate on the senior project, please email Leanne Fiorentino at email@example.com and copy your faculty advisor.
-You need to indicate whether you would like to enroll in 491+492 or 497+498.
+- After an advisor and project stakeholders have been identified and have agreed to advise or otherwise collaborate on the senior project, please fill out the permission number request form found on the links and forms page.

 When do I need to have a project idea?